Toxic Mold Overview

 - Stachybotrys atra

 Certain molds produce volatile organic compounds ("VOCs") or toxins as byproducts of their metabolism.
 VOCs generally evaporate at room temperature.
-In fact, when a person smells a "musty" odor, they are actually smelling volatile organic compounds.
+In fact, when a person smells a "musty" odor, they’re actually smelling volatile organic compounds.

 Mycotoxins are particularly a problem.
 They are naturally occurring toxic compounds produced by certain types of fungi.
 Stachybotrys chartarum is the biggest offender within the arena of mycotoxins.
-It is a greenish-black mold, while it is often more commonly referred to as “black mold."
+It is a greenish-black mold, more commonly called “black mold."
 Often growing on materials with a high cellulose content, it can cause serious illnesses in many people.

 According to the Centers for Disease Control & Prevention (CDC), people with compromised immune systems and allergies, including those with asthma, are most vulnerable to the negative effects of mold exposure.